Profile: Duchess of Sussex

-Her father was a cinematographer on the hit 80s show Married...with children and her first television appearance in the US was in an episode of the medical drama General Hospital in 2002, before moving on to roles in CSI, Without A Trace and Castle.
+Her father was a cinematographer on the hit 1980s show Married...
+With Children, and her first television appearance in the US was in an episode of the medical drama General Hospital in 2002, before moving on to roles in CSI, Without a Trace and Castle.

-She has also appeared in the sci-fi series Fringe, playing FBI special agent Amy Jessup, and is perhaps most famous for her role in Suits, which is shown on the Dave channel and Netflix in the UK.
+She also appeared in the sci-fi series Fringe, playing FBI special agent Amy Jessup, but her most famous role was in Suits.

-In September 2011, she married film producer Trevor Engelson after dating for seven years, but the pair divorced two years later.
+In real life, Meghan's union with Prince Harry wasn't her first marriage.
+In September 2011, she wed film producer Trevor Engelson, but the pair divorced two years later.

-Her ex-husband is now producing a new TV show which is based on a man's custody battle with his ex-wife who marries into the British royal family.
+In September, it was reported that her ex-husband was producing a new TV show based on a man's custody battle with his ex-wife who marries into the Royal Family.

-In a post on The Tig, she explained: "I've never wanted to be a lady who lunches - I've always wanted to be a woman who works."
+In one post, she explained: "I've never wanted to be a lady who lunches - I've always wanted to be a woman who works."

-She has also grown a large social network following, with 1.9 million people following her posts on Instagram and over 350,000 Twitter followers.
+She also grew a large social network profile, with 1.9 million followers on Instagram and more than 350,000 on Twitter.

-Markle became the Global Ambassador for World Vision Canada, which campaigns for better education, food and healthcare for children around the world.
+She tackled the issue of the stigma around menstrual health in an article for Time magazine in March 2017 and was a Global Ambassador for World Vision Canada, which campaigns for better education, food and healthcare for children around the world.

 As part of her role, the actress travelled to Rwanda for the charity's Clean Water Campaign.

-Markle's commitment to gender equality has seen her work with the United Nations, and she received a standing ovation from an audience including UN Secretary General Ban Ki-moon for a speech she made on International Women's Day 2015.
+Meghan's commitment to gender equality has seen her work with the United Nations, and she received a standing ovation from an audience including UN Secretary General Ban Ki-moon for a stirring speech on International Women's Day 2015.

-Commenting on how she combines acting with her humanitarian commitments, she said: "While my life shifts from refugee camps to red carpets, I choose them both because these worlds can, in fact, co-exist.
+Commenting on how she combined acting with campaigning, she said: "While my life shifts from refugee camps to red carpets, I choose them both because these worlds can, in fact, co-exist.
 And for me, they must."